Heel Pain Not Improving?

 Treatment Depends On The Cause

-• activity and load modification
+• activity modification

 • footwear advice

-• calf and strengthening exercises
+• strengthening programs

-• mobility programs
+• mobility exercises

 • taping or padding